OmniLayer/omniwallet/design/login.md

 1. This protocol assumes an underlying session management system, the details of which are left unspecified.
 The choice of session management system should be modular enough to replace if needed.
 2. Whenever a server creates a value and sends it to the client, the server should never read that value back from the client.
 It should always store that value in the session storage and read it back later, in order to prevent a client from forging that value.
+3. The proof of work (pow_challenge) stuff is optional, it can be coded in later.

 ## Salt Creation ##
 Let ``SERVER_SECRET`` be a secret that all servers know and share (same secret for all servers), but is never sent anywhere else (usually this is done by injecting an environment variable.
 Dev note: do not commit the secret to the code).